 Water and the Importance of Water Testing

-The goals of this program include:
+The goals of the program include:

-ESTABLISH A BASELINE – Compiling technical and historical water testing data to establish a baseline data set of water quality parameters for water sources relied on and affecting southern First Nations.
+BASELINE – Compiling technical and historical water testing data to establish a baseline data set of water quality parameters for water sources relied on and affecting southern First Nations.

 DATABASE– Developing a database of water quality information for use by SCO member First Nations.